hearot/MICIO/README.md

 A code consists of a sequence of commands executed sequentially.
 Each command may be an assignment, which binds a `Song` to a variable; a function declaration; or an `EXPORT` statement, used to export a `Song` to WAVE file.

+MICIO supports line comments, which begin with `//`.

 MICIO ignores whitespaces and employs the following grammar:

 ```text